RogueWizard42/cyber_tron/keylogger/outline.md

 ## 💡 Notes

-- This project is being built from scratch to demonstrate real ability, not just copied scripts.
+- This project is being built from scratch to learn, and develop skills
 - Screenshots will be taken throughout key phases and stored in `/screenshots/`
 - Once the lab is completed, files will be committed and pushed to GitHub for reference